The Gluteus Maximus: Get Sciatic Pain Relief

 #2.
 Work the Gluteus Maximus with Eccentric Focus

 We have already talked about how important it is for the glute max to lengthen properly to support the pelvis and low back, now let's back it up with action.

 One of my favorite lengthening exercises is a single leg lower.

 Still having trouble getting the piriformis to let go?
 Try working into internal rotation of the hip and turning on the adductors.
-More on this to come in my pelvic floor workout series!
+Learn more in my Happy Hips, Strong Glutes and Abs Course!